Our small, discussion-based Honors courses are a wonderful introduction to intellectual life as a first-year Honors College student.

 Cultivate Relationships with Faculty

 Building productive academic relationships with faculty members is key to a successful undergraduate experience and will be necessary for helping you to develop your ideas and progress through the completion of your Honors Thesis.
-You should start to develop these relationships in the first weeks of class.
+You should start to develop these relationships in the first few weeks of class.
 Take advantage of faculty office hours.
 Ask questions.
-Check out their research interests.
+Check out your faculty's research interests.
 Relationships with faculty members can be one of the most enriching aspects of your academic career.
 Refer to the Research Guide for more information.

-One of the great advantages of being an Honors College student is our special advising.
+One of the great advantages of being an Honors College student is our highly individualized advising.
 You are required to meet with an Honors Advisor at least once a semester.
 These meetings help you to strategize your academic schedule, learn about co-curricular opportunities, plan for study abroad and other activities, and start to think about your Honors Thesis.

 Keep in mind that a 3.400 minimum cumulative GPA and a minimum grade of B or higher in all Honors Courses is required each semester.
 You will also need 45 graded residence credits to graduate from Commonwealth Honors College.
 All of the required Commonwealth Honors College curriculum courses are counted as part of the 120 credits required to graduate from UMass Amherst.